mathatwork/DataVisualizations/README.md

 # DataVisualizations
-Repository for Python for Data Visualizations Course
+Repository for Python for Data Visualizations workshop

 ### Notes
 The `requirements.txt` file lists all Python libraries that these notebooks depend on.
 If you have a local Jupyter Notebook installation,  the libraries will be installed using: